UN chief urges India, Pakistan to come together to resolve Kashmir dispute

 “And,” he added, “I think it’s essential that human rights are fully respected in all territories that you mentioned,” referring to the question in which the correspondent highlighted the continuing rights abuses in the Indian occupied Kashmir.

 He said he stood by his statement of Aug.
-8, 2019, which called for the resolution of the Kashmir disputed based on UN resolutions and the UN Charter.
+8, 2019, which called for the resolution of the Kashmir dispute based on UN resolutions and the UN Charter.

-“Now, things have not moved in the right direction, our good offices are always available, and we will insist within it of finding peaceful solutions for problems that have no military solution.”
+“Now, things have not moved in the right direction, our good offices are always available, and we will insist within it on finding peaceful solutions for problems that have no military solution.”

-UN chief urges India, Pakistan to come together to resolve Kashmir dispute